ros2/ros2_documentation/source/Tutorials/Advanced/Reading-From-A-Bag-File-CPP.rst

   sudo apt install ros-{DISTRO}-rosbag2

-This tutorial discusses using ROS 2 bags, including from the terminal.
+This tutorial discusses using ROS 2 bags.
-You should have already completed the :doc:`basic ROS 2 bag tutorial <../Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data>`, and we will be using the ``subset`` bag you created.
+You should have already completed the :doc:`basic ROS 2 bag tutorial <../Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data>`, and we will be using the ``subset`` bag you created there.

 Tasks
 -----